Back to Richard Pepper's Main Page

 Now as it occurred, he played Kicking Bird,

 Actually, Kicking Bird was Medicine Man, not a warrior.
-I've never seen
+I'd not seen

 I'm gonna flip, flop and fly, give it another try.